Bhuvannnn/MusicWidgetApp/README.md

 The app uses a hybrid approach for reliability:
 1. **Primary Method**: Spotify Web API for rich data and remote control
 2. **Fallback Method**: Local AppleScript commands when API calls fail

+## Project Status & Collaboration

+This project is currently under active development.
+I am looking for collaboration with someone who has an Apple Developer account to:

+1. Extend functionality to include Apple Music support
+2. Notarize the app for commercial distribution
+3. Help with App Store submission process

+If you're interested in collaborating on this project, please reach out!
+Your expertise with Apple's developer ecosystem would be invaluable for taking this widget to the next level.

+**Note**: To run and test this widget, you will need to use Xcode.
+The widget cannot be run independently without building through Xcode due to Apple's security requirements.

 ## Privacy